 Duration: March 2021 – October 2021

-Programme: health effects of air pollution
+Programme: Health effects of air pollution

-This project will explore questions such as:
+This project explored questions such as:

 Freight and deliveries play a significant role in London’s transport mix, with more than 20 per cent of London’s road network capacity taken up by freight, deliveries and other commercial vehicles.
 Before the pandemic, Transport for London estimated that almost 25 per cent of road transport carbon emissions in the capital came from goods vehicles.

 Freight and deliveries have kept London ticking throughout lockdowns but the steep increase in online deliveries has made the need to create a more sustainable, less polluting and efficient freight system even more urgent.
 The further digitisation of retail and shift to more remote working, as well as the evolution of connected and autonomous vehicles and micromobility technology will interact with these challenges and trends in unpredictable ways.
 Crucially, these changes also present the freight and logistics industries with new opportunities, marking a period of action in a sector that must change and adapt quickly to avoid stalling its progress on decarbonisation and air quality.
-We want to understand these longer term trends and how they relate to other policy changes such as the expansion of ULEZ.
+We wanted to understand these longer term trends and how they related to other policy changes such as the expansion of ULEZ.

 Centre for London develop new solutions to London’s critical challenges